JOSHUACACCAM/LIBRARY/README.md

 - **URL**: `/delete/authors`
 - **Method**: `DELETE`
 - **Description**: Allows an admin user to delete an author from the database.
-This action requires admin privileges.

 ### Request Parameters
 | Parameter      | Type   | Required | Description                                       | Example                              |